ewjay/fapiwiki/FAPI_Meeting_Notes_2018-11-27_Pacific.rst

 Roll Call
 ===========
-* Attending:
+* Attending:  Nat, Ed, Bjorn and Anoop
 * Guests:
 * Regrets:

 Adoption of the Agenda (Anoop)
 ==================================
-*
+*  As is

 Data Schema (Anoop)
 ======================
 *  Trading API Schema - help from Nat to connect with team and Next steps
+1. Rename Accounts & Transactions to Trading Accounts.
+2. Nat to share Team email to work offline on draft.

 External Organization
 ========================
-*  Update -  New version of FS-ISAC DDA (FDX) that include US tax entities.
+*  FS-ISAC DDA got renamed to FDX ( Financial Data Exchange).
+It is same working group.
+       a.
+Covers US tax forms data.

 * AUS - Consumer data standards
+Consumer data standards [ Review and provide any comments to Ralph Bragg ]
 ------------